Dancode-188/graft/readme.md

 ## 🐛 Known Issues

-All issues have been applied and fixed on the BubblesTheDev GRAFT repo with MSI version 1.0.4.1.
+All issues have been applied and fixed on the BubblesTheDev GRAFT repo with version 1.0.5.
 Note: dancode-188 may not have updated his repo yet.
 For any new issues, check [GitHub Issues](https://github.com/Dancode-188/graft/issues).

 ---